MrVindowski/MrVindowski/README.md

 - 👋 Hi, I’m @MrVindowski :D
-- 👀 I’m interested in stuff
+- 👀 I’m interested in music and computers
-- 🌱 I’m currently learning other stuff
+- 🌱 I’m currently learning how to use github and how to arrange and compose music
-- 💞️ I’m looking to collaborate on not stuff
+- 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me ... oh you don't... i guess
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=MrVindowski&show_icons=true&theme=highcontrast)